eschwartz/eschwartz.github.io/_drafts/wire-and-almondjs.md

 ### 1. How/where/when do I wire my Wire.js specs?

-Getting rid of the `wire!` plugin means that I'll have to wire my specs pragmatically.
+Getting rid of the `wire!` plugin means that I'll have to wire my specs programmatically.
 This means introducing some asynchronous behavior to my application initialization.

-To handle the asynchronous initialization work, I created a WiredModule.
-It wires the context spec, and provides several event-hooks for subclasses to add their own initialization logic.
+To handle the asynchronous initialization work, I created a `WiredModule` base class.
+It wires a context spec, and provides several event-hooks for subclasses to add their own initialization logic.

 {% highlight javascript %}
-define(['wire'], function(wire) {
+define(['wire', 'underscore', 'backbone'], function(wire, _, Backbone) {
   var WiredModule = function(moduleSpec) {
     this.moduleSpec_ = moduleSpec;
   };